Oil & Gas Royalties

 Royalty owners receive direct deed and title to their asset the same way they would for a traditional real estate property.
 That title is recorded and held on a county level.

-Royalty owners receive 12 checks (or direct deposits) each year and 1099 tax documents directly from the operators.
+Royalty owners have the potential to receive 12 checks (or direct deposits) each year and 1099 tax documents directly from the operators.

 There are no closing or management costs associated with royalty ownership.
 Title verification costs vary but are generally nominal.